 One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
 The criteria for determining who constitutes a school official and what constitutes a legitimate educational interest must be set forth in the school’s or school district’s annual notification for FERPA rights.
 A school official typically includes a person employed by the school or school district as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel) or a person serving on the school board.
 A school official also may include a volunteer, contractor, or consultant who, while not employed by the school, performs an institutional service or function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, medical consultant, or therapist; a parent or student volunteering to serve on an official committee, such as a disciplinary or grievance committee; or a parent, student, or other volunteer assisting another school official in performing his or her tasks.
 A school official typically has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

 Upon request, the school discloses education records without consent to officials of another school or school district in which a student seeks or intends to enroll, or is already enrolled if the disclosure is for purposes of the student’s enrollment or transfer.
-The right to file a complaint with the U.S. Department of Education concerning alleged failures by the to comply with the requirements of FERPA.
+The right to file a complaint with the U.S. Department of Education concerning alleged failures by the Riverside Community School District to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA are:

 Family Policy Compliance Office